7 Tips for First-Timers That Will Help You Explore New York City

 6) Use offline maps on your smartphone

-When I first heard of offline maps, I didn’t really understand how to make one until I had to map out some parts of Toronto for a University course.
-It’s the easiest lifehack anyone could every ask for.
+When I first heard of offline maps, I didn’t really understand how to make one.
+But it’s the easiest lifehack anyone could every ask for.
 Log into your gmail account and enter your destination in Google Maps.
 Click on the three vertical dots next to your destination and hit download offline map.
 There should also be an option to send the map to your mobile device.
 For an image by image demonstration, check out this post by How to Geek.

 7) Always pack snacks